Yesterday and Today in Hood River County

 Since 1923, caring neighbors in Hood River County have joined together to raise funds to buy food and gifts for those in need at Christmas.
 The local Elks lodge began the tradition in 1923, and by 2021, more than 300 volunteers and dozens of local businesses work to bring joy to seniors, families in need, and kids in foster care.

 For most of our families, the Christmas Project helps relieve some of the stress associated with the Christmas holiday, when family members' expectations are at their highest.
 There are also a number of families where the Christmas Project's food and toys are just about the only items on the table and underneath the tree.

 In 2020, in the first Covid-19 winter, we registered 891 local families who received a food gift card appropriate for their family size.
-About 2,000 children were remembered on Christmas through the project as well with gift cards to help their families purchase something for them.
+In 2022, we served 890 households - almost the same as the first pandemic year.

 Tree of Joy

 Another part of the annual Christmas Project story is the Tree of Joy.
 The Tree of Joy assembles a "wish list" from seniors in need and foster kids in the county.
 Local businesses and individual donors then take "wish tag" and make that wish come true by buying new, unwrapped gifts for the person they are supporting.
 Volunteers from the Christmas Project gather all the gifts and then deliver the gifts back to the agencies caring for that person or child.